nishalgoud/wtDemoApp/README.md

+# Instructions to run application

+# Tools required
+install node js

-# Getting Started with Create React App
+# Getting Started with project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### `npm install`
+this will install the dependencies

+### `npm run start`

+this will run the application, make sure to run the application on given port nmumbers

 ## Available Scripts